-KSB Fail Pass Distinction K18 S14 B1 Does not meet the pass criteria Identifies and uses relevant project management principles and techniques.
-Manages the range of variables impacting a problem in order to conclude the project.
-These variables include people, risk, financial controls and budgets.
-Adapts and blends from a range of recognised approaches, balancing their strengths and weaknesses for that particular situation.
+KSB Fail Pass Distinction K18 S14 B1 Adapts and blends from a range of recognised approaches, balancing their strengths and weaknesses for that particular situation.
 Demonstrates how they have adapted their approach to the project throughout the project lifecycle.
 K19 K25 S16 B4 Creates evidence-based client reports that offer compliant recommendations to client problems, and balances proposed actions and benefits with cost.
 Demonstrates adapting to clients' requirements when adopting their communication style.
 Seeks feedback on their style of communication during the project and reflects on how they can improve Demonstrates they have met the client's needs by varying or going beyond the original statement of work K23 S12 S19 S20 S21 B2 Manages and leads by identifying and utilising the dynamics within the team and motivates team members in order to collaborate to achieve project outcomes.
 Operates autonomously, within limits of own authority and responsibility.
 Transfers and synthesises learning between teams and reconciles conflicts in teams.

-Actively draws on both internal and external sources of expertise to inform their results.
-Demonstrates how the learning they have generated could be used to inform future projects S1 S2 Identifies and structures the client problem by applying either a relevant formal or relevant informal methodology.
-Turns this into relevant and defined operational research questions.
-Uses multiple approaches in parallel or combination and reconciles their inconsistencies to deliver practical results.
-S3 S4 S5 B6 Actively identifies the provenance, scope and limitations of all key data relevant to a client problem Critically appraises the data sources and their treatment and makes suggestions for improvements should the analysis Sources required raw data.
-Manipulates, interrogates and manages this raw data, selecting a relevant methodology. be repeated.
-Critically analyses available data and compares modelled data with external data.
-Weighs the relationships, robustness and quality of data to form appropriate data sets.
-S6 S7 Evaluates why their chosen analytical method is appropriate to the client's problem including its theoretical underpinning.
-Demonstrates how they have drawn on research and expertise to improve the robustness of their analytical approach Demonstrates the use of relevant software solutions and compares with bespoke modelling when designing the approach to a client's problem.
-K17 S13 Manages client relationships from project initiation to closure, by selecting from a range of approaches to identify clients' views, surface and challenge client assumptions, handle Reflects on how their approach to client management added benefits to addressing the client's needs efficiently and effectively and is able to articulate what else they might have done.
+on both internal urces of expertise esults.
+Demonstrates how the learning they have generated could be used to inform future projects S1 S2 problem by apprelevant formal informal method into relevant an or relevant dology.
+Turns this Uses multiple approaches in parallel or combination and reconciles their inconsistencies to deliver practical results.
+S3 S4 S5 B6 Actively identification provenance, so limitations of all to a client problem. ope and key data relevant Critically appraises the data sources and their treatment and makes suggestions for improvements should the analysis Sources require Manipulates, in manages this rate a relevant method terrogates and aw data, selecting be repeated. and compares external data.
+V relationships, re • S6 S7 od is appropriate roblem including Demonstrates how they have drawn on research and expertise to improve the robustness of their analytical approach pproach to a K17 S13 Manages client project initiation selecting from a approaches to i views, surface a client assumption a range of dentify clients' and challenge Reflects on how their approach to client management added benefits to addressing the client's needs efficiently and effectively and is able to articulate what else they might have done.